Ramc4685/courtmaster-tourney-manager/src/services/DATA_STORAGE.md

 The application's abstracted storage interface also supports:

-1. **Supabase**: PostgreSQL + Realtime capabilities
+1. **Appwrite**: Open-source backend server with real-time capabilities
-   - Direct drop-in replacement for Firebase
+   - Self-hostable or cloud-hosted
-   - Better SQL capabilities
+   - Built-in authentication, database, and storage

 2. **MongoDB Atlas**: For document-based storage
    - Good fit for the tournament document structure